imagineLife/big-site/content/node/event-loop-in-action.md

 ---
-title: See How Node Handles Events With The Event Loop
+title: A Brief Introduction to Node and the Event Loop
 slug: node/event-loop/in-action
 author: Jake Laursen
-excerpt: Notice some
+excerpt: Notice some details about the event loop and ordering logic
 tags: node, events, event loop, setTimeout, process, promises
 parentDir: node/event-loop
 order: 4